-1. Painted wall signs are permitted for all non-residential uses in any district.
-Painted wall signs are regulated separately and do not count toward the maximum sign area of wall-mounted signs of item H above.

-2. Painted wall signs are permitted on each facade of a structure.
-There is no size limit for a painted wall sign.

-3. Painted wall signs shall not be painted on or obscure architectural features such as windows, doors, pilasters, or cornices.

-4. Painted wall signs may be externally illuminated.
-If externally illuminated, all light shall be directed onto the sign face.

-5. Painted wall signs shall not project more than 0.25 inches from a building wall.

-6. No off-premise advertising is permitted as part of a painted wall sign.

-i.
-Nothing in Section 13.10.I shall prevent an installer from incorporating their name or other identifying information as part of the painted wall sign.

-7. The property owner, or their authorized representative such as the business owner, are responsible for ensuring that a permitted painted wall sign is maintained in good condition and is repaired in the case of vandalism or accidental destruction.
+- Painted wall signs are permitted for all nonresidential uses in any district.
+Painted wall signs are regulated separately and do not count toward the maximum sign area of wallmounted signs of item H above. - Painted wall signs are permitted on each facade of a structure.
+There is no size limit for a painted wall sign. - 3.
+Painted wall signs shall not be painted on or obscure architectural features such as windows, doors, pilasters, or cornices. - Painted wall signs may be externally illuminated.
+If externally illuminated, all light shall be directed onto the sign face. - 5.
+Painted wall signs shall not project more than 0.25 inches from a building wall. - 6.
+Nothing in this section shall prevent an installer from incorporating their name or other identifying information as part of the painted wall sign. - 7.
+The property owner, or their authorized representative such as the business owner, are responsible for ensuring that a permitted painted wall sign is maintained in good condition and is repaired in the case of vandalism or accidental destruction.